 If you’ve ever lived up north, then you know that when the temperatures drop below freezing, car batteries start to fail.
 Similarly, in hot desert climates, car batteries face a similar fate.
 In fact, a whole subset of the car batter industry is devoted to higher performing batteries that continue to operate under extreme conditions.

-The batteries that come with your phone, tablet and laptops are different from the lead acid beasts in your car or truck, but the conditions under which they operate best are similar.
+The batteries that come with your phone, tablet, and laptop are different from the lead acid beasts in your car or truck, but the conditions under which they operate best are similar.

 Device batteries start to suffer once the temperature dips to or below 0°C (32°F), and they can operate for a time at 70°C (158°F) to 90°C (194°F) without permanently damaging the battery but, keep in mind, that’s the upper limit.

 “But oh,” you say, “there’s no way it gets that hot where I live!”
-Well, yes, that is true; however, there’s other factors to take in to account.
+Well, yes, that may be true; however, there are other factors to take in to account.
 First of all, your device produces heat–the screen, the CPU, along with pretty much every chip in there.
-Then, of course, your device is enclosed in a case and that case is often protected by another one.
-Then there’s other factors like where you store it – in your pocket next to your body, or in your car on a hot day.
+Those parts are enclosed inside the phone’s housing, which you may have protected by a case.
+Then there are other factors like where you store it: in your pocket next to your body, or in your car on a hot day.
 Even using GPS and mapping for an extended period can make your device uncomfortably hot.

 On the other hand, cold can be just as brutal and just as adversely affect battery life, though unless you leave your phone or tablet exposed to cold for long periods, it’s a bit easier to avoid the same problems as with heat.

 Lithium ion batteries are different than the old NiMH and NiCd batteries, which had a “memory” and had to be fully discharged before being charged again.
-Of course, this is highly impractical because who wants to start their day on a 20 percent charge and then have to wait while it completely discharges before putting it in?
+This was highly impractical because who wants to start their day on a 20 percent charge and then have to wait while it completely discharges before putting it in?
 No one, that’s who.

 Lithium ion batteries skirt that limitation.
-You can discharge your device’s battery to 70 percent or 40 percent or 25 percent and charge it with no ill effects.
+You can discharge your device’s battery to 70 percent or 40 percent or 25 percent and then charge it back up with no ill effects.
 You can charge your battery at 95 percent if you want, and it won’t matter.
-That said, we recommend charging your battery when it gets between 40 and 70 percent.

 Store your devices at 50%

-Similarly, charging your device to full, and then storing it, can have detrimental effects.
-While we don’t think many of you are ever going to need to worry about this, at least not nearly as much as you might fully discharging your device, if you do intend to go on an extended trip such as several months and you’re leaving it behind, it is best to store your device at 50 percent.
+Similarly, storing your battery with a full charge can have detrimental effects.
+While we don’t think many of you are ever going to need to worry about this, at least not nearly as much as you might fully discharging your device, if you do intend to go on an extended trip such as several months and you’re leaving it behind, it is best to store your device at around 50 percent.